o3de/o3de.org/content/docs/userguide/components/entity-data-converter.md

 ---
-description: ' Use the &entity-converter; tool to convert entities from the legacy entities (CryEntities) to the new &component-system; in &ALYlong;. '
+description: ' Use the Legacy Converter tool to convert entities from the legacy entities (CryEntities) to the new component entity system in Amazon Lumberyard. '
-title: Converting Entities with the &entity-converter;
+title: Converting Entities with the Legacy Converter
 ---
 # Converting Entities with the Legacy Converter {#component-entity-data-converter}